tarahwaters/milestone-project4/README.md

 ## Credits
 ### Code
 - [Emma Walsh](https://github.com/emmawalshdev) for shop layout inspiration and adapted code on homepage - [KayTea Art (Github repo)](https://github.com/emmawalshdev/kaytea_art/tree/main)

 ### Media
+- [Freepik - Favicon](https://www.flaticon.com/free-animated-icons/no-camera) - No camera animated icon created by Freepik, used in cases of 'no image' rendered for images across the site
+- All product images are used with the permission of the original artist, [Nyree Waters](https://www.nyreewaters.com/)
+- Bio image of Nyree, also in use on her [main website](https://www.nyreewaters.com/), also used with her permission

 ### Content

 ### Acknowledgements